 - Content – The content on your site is critical.
 Be sure it’s to the point, explicit, and uncluttered.
 Keep in mind, less is more!

 Develop a Design Concept and Test it with a Focus Group

 Once you have developed your branding components, it’s important to get feedback about your branding or your idea for the website design from others and your employees before leaping into your web designing.
+Check here to see more designs from online.
 What may look good to you might not get the emotional impact you wanted from your audience.
 If you are an international business, be sure to test it with people in different regions, worldwide, to ensure it will work well in those areas.
 Ask your marketing department or HR to test out your ideas with employees using contests, polls, or other activities.
 If you are re-designing, it’s a good idea to get your employees’ feedback.